-HSCRC constructs CTI populations and episodes using the Maryland All-Payer Model (MDAPM) Claim and Claim Line Feed (CCLF) data provided by CMS to the State of Maryland.
+HSCRC identifies CTI populations and episodes using the Maryland All-Payer Model (MDAPM) Claim and Claim Line Feed (CCLF) data provided by the Centers for Medicare & Medicaid Services (CMS) to the State of Maryland.
 This data file contains Medicare final action claims for all Part A and Part B services received by beneficiaries who reside in Maryland, regardless of where the services were received.
 The file also contains claims information on all Medicare-covered services furnished within Maryland to non-residents; however, non-residents are excluded from CTI episode construction.
-The data do not include Substance Abuse and Mental Health Service Association (SAMHSA) claims.
+The data do not include Substance Abuse and Mental Health Services Administration (SAMHSA) claims.